My Loved One Is In Florida, But I'm Not. (Transcript)

 Paul Cavonis: You know, if I'm living out of state and I have a parent in Florida who was experiencing all the difficulties that you're describing right now, what would I need to do in terms of interacting with a law firm to get this whole process started?

-Rep DeLoach: They contact us, we send them out the questionnaire, and we give them a free initial consultation to help figure out what, if anything, we can do to help.
+Rep DeLoach: They contact us, we send them out the questionnaire, and we schedule a consultation to help figure out what, if anything, we can do to help.

 So what we do is we talk with the power of attorney, typically, and we send out a questionnaire, and the questionnaire is what's going on with mom and dad and how we can help.
 We generally like to get the information of their finances, their income, and their assets because that's gonna help us make the right decision for mom and dad.
 Again, when we're typically contacted with mom or dad is in the nursing home or probably needs to be in the nursing home, and they're looking at VA benefits, or Medicaid benefits, or just trying to figure out how to make sure all the assets don't disappear to the nursing home.